pspacek/draft-ietf-deleg-base/draft-ietf-deleg.md

 * server-name: a full-qualified domain name in uncompressed wire format
 * include-name: a full-qualified domain name in uncompressed wire format

+The presentation values for server-address4 and server-address6 are comma-separated list of one or more IP addresses of the appropriate family in standard textual format {{?RFC5952}} {{?RFC4001}}.
+The wire formats for server-address4 and server-address6 are a sequence of IP addresses in network byte order (for the respective address family).

+The presentation values forserver-name and include-name are as full-qualified domain names.
+The wire formats are the same as the wire formats for domain names, and MUST NOT be compressed.

+If any of these four keys is used, it MUST have a value (that is, it cannot be a key with a zero-length value).

 A DELEG or DELEGI record SHOULD have only one of the following:

 - one server-address4 key